CSCfi/bastion/README.md

 Now we have to configure our browser's proxy setting.
 In firefox, We will tick Manual proxy configuration.
 We will only put "localhost" in the SOCKS Host field and port 1080.
 We will not touch any other field.
-We need also set Firefox to use the DNS through that proxy, so even our DNS ... lookups are secure:
+We need also set Firefox to use the DNS through that proxy.

 Type in about:config in the Firefox address bar
 Find the key called "network.proxy.socks_remote_dns" and set it to true